Home Shark Introduction Shark Reference Guide Purchase Menu ☰

 A brief run through some of the primary commands will give you a good, quick feel for SharkBase and make it much easier to get up to speed in your own use of the language.
 SharkBase can be run from floppy drives.
 Only the files SHARK.EXE and SHARK.MSG or SHARKN.CNF are required.

-To INSTALL Shark or any of the variants on your hard drive, simply copy the files to a destination folder.
+To INSTALL Shark or any of the variants on a DOS system, simply copy the files to a destination folder.
 We recommend you place it initially in a directory called SHARK.
 Finally, read the two files called READ.ME and this subsection.

 C>SHARK

-When SharkBase finishes loading, you will see the cursor on a line that starts with "1 >".
+In either environment, when SharkBase finishes loading, you will see the cursor on a line that starts with "1>".
 To get out of SharkBase, enter

 1>QUIT